Emergency Contraception

 What Is Emergency Hormonal Contraception?

-Emergency hormonal contraception, often referred to as the morning-after pill, is a short-term method of contraception used after unprotected sex to reduce the risk of pregnancy.
+Emergency hormonal contraception, often referred to as the morning-after pill, is a short-term method used after unprotected sex to reduce the risk of pregnancy.

-- 💊 Levonorgestrel – usually effective if taken within 72 hours (3 days) after unprotected sex
+💊 Levonorgestrel – usually effective if taken within 72 hours (3 days)

-- 💊 Ulipristal acetate – may be effective up to 120 hours (5 days) after unprotected sex in some cases
+💊 Ulipristal acetate – may be effective up to 120 hours (5 days) in some cases

-⏱️ Emergency contraception works best the sooner it is taken.
+⏱️ Emergency contraception is most effective the sooner it is taken.

-- 🔐 Confidential consultation – a private discussion to assess your situation
+🔐 Confidential consultation – private discussion about your situation

-- 🩺 Clinical assessment – reviewing timing, medical history, and suitability
+🩺 Clinical assessment – review of timing, medical history, and suitability

-- 📄 Follow-up advice – guidance on how to take it, side effects, and next steps
+📄 Follow-up advice – guidance on use, side effects, and next steps

 🏥 You do not need to be registered with a GP to use this service.